-10, 2018; over 266,000 public comments were filed.
-Although the vast majority of these comments criticized and opposed the Rule, DHS ignored or did not respond to numerous significant complaints.
+DHS invited public comment on the proposed rule.
+The comment period closed on December 10, 2018; over 266,000 public comments were filed.
+Although the vast majority of these comments criticized and opposed the Rule, DHS ignored or did not respond to numerous

-186. We cite below just a few examples called to DHS's attention in comments on the proposed rule:
+225. We cite below just a few examples called to DHS's attention in comments on the proposed rule: